prashanths1992/spark-slider/README.md

   --resources $PROJECT_HOME/resources-default.json
 ```

-where `$YARN_MANAGER` is the host and port of the YARN resource manager, such as localhost:8032.

 **7) Get the location of the Spark Master and the Spark Master Web UI from the YARN registry**

 ```